hujhax/austin-improv-wiki/Troupes/Journey To The Big Water.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote><p>Journey to the Big Water uses signature elements and its large cast of ten improvisers to create fully inhabited comic worlds.
-On a quest to discover the unifying themes and key elements of each show, Big Water leaves no stone unturned and no scene unexplored.</p>
+Their press blurb, taken from a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Journey to the Big Water uses signature elements and its large cast of ten improvisers to create fully inhabited comic worlds.
+On a quest to discover the unifying themes and key elements of each show, Big Water leaves no stone unturned and no scene unexplored.
+>
+>

-<p>Journey to the Big Water creates comedic scenes taking place in different parts of a very connected and often times absurd world.
-Taking advantage of its large cast, Journey to the Big Water fills each scene with extras and background environment to be explored throughout the show.</p>
+> Journey to the Big Water creates comedic scenes taking place in different parts of a very connected and often times absurd world.
+Taking advantage of its large cast, Journey to the Big Water fills each scene with extras and background environment to be explored throughout the show.
+>
+>

-<p>Journey to the Big Water is a ColdTowne Theater house troupe.</p></blockquote>
+> Journey to the Big Water is a ColdTowne Theater house troupe.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote><p>Inspired equally by the Harold and Close Quarters, we have developed a format that is intended to create and explore a fully realized world.</p>
+Their answer to the "What's Your Deal?" question on a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Inspired equally by the Harold and Close Quarters, we have developed a format that is intended to create and explore a fully realized world.
+>
+>

-<p>We begin by playing patient relationship scenes that flesh out characters and establish the unique world in which they exist.
-We use our large cast to fill the stage with extras and background characters to populate rich, realistic environments and a create a cinematic effect.</p>
+> We begin by playing patient relationship scenes that flesh out characters and establish the unique world in which they exist.
+We use our large cast to fill the stage with extras and background characters to populate rich, realistic environments and a create a cinematic effect.
+>
+>

-<p>As the show progresses we return to the locations we have created.
-Extras in past scenes return as featured characters, and our world becomes even more defined.</p>
+> As the show progresses we return to the locations we have created.
+Extras in past scenes return as featured characters, and our world becomes even more defined.
+>
+>

-<p>By the end of the show, characters and relationships that had previously seemed unconnected are revealed to be crucially related, similar to the final scene in a Harold.
-The world we created becomes even more unique and textured, and we finish the show by aggressively exploring this world with a simple philosophy of "Go There".</p>
+> By the end of the show, characters and relationships that had previously seemed unconnected are revealed to be crucially related, similar to the final scene in a Harold.
+The world we created becomes even more unique and textured, and we finish the show by aggressively exploring this world with a simple philosophy of "Go There".
+>
+>

-<p>This results in a show that combines realistic and playful, that transitions from slow and patient to quick and energetic, and that stays intriguing for both the performers and the audience throughout.</p></blockquote>
+> This results in a show that combines realistic and playful, that transitions from slow and patient to quick and energetic, and that stays intriguing for both the performers and the audience throughout.

 ## Media
 ### Photos